MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/case-enh-config.md

 If agents should see the enhanced quick case form and full case form when they create a new case in the Customer Service workspace, enable the enhanced **Quick case form** and **Full case form** options.

 > [!NOTE]
-> The enhanced case creation experience is available only in the Customer Service workspace app.
-It's not available in Omnichannel for Customer Service.
+> The enhanced case creation experience is available only in the Customer Service workspace app and not in other applications including Omnichannel for Customer service and Customer Service Hub.

 ## Enable enhanced case experience
 To enable the enhanced case forms, perform the following steps: